sonic-net/sonic-swss/crates/countersyncd/examples/README.md

 creates a veth and `tc action sample` path, and verifies that countersyncd receives a fresh kernel-generated payload after every reload.

+Before the reload stress phase, it also verifies both startup orderings without injecting a reconnect command from the test: `psample` registered before the actors start, and the actors started while `psample` is absent followed by its first registration.
+Both scenarios must receive their own fresh marker payload.
+The second scenario keeps Tokio time paused, so the one-second reconciliation timer cannot make it pass instead of the `NEWFAMILY` notification path.

 ## Requirements

 - An exclusive disposable Linux host or VM.
 Do not run it on a shared kernel.